ING Group: Insurance branch

-In 1845, the fire insurance company Assurantie Maatschappij tegen Brandschade de Nederlanden van 1845 ("Fire Insurance Company of the Netherlands of 1845") was founded.
-It grew to be the leading Dutch insurance company with branches outside the Netherlands (139 the world over by 1900).
-It later changed its name to "De Nederlanden van 1845".
+On 12 April 1845, the fire insurance company Assurantie Maatschappij tegen Brandschade de Nederlanden van 1845 ("Fire Insurance Company of the Netherlands of 1845") was founded, as approved by King Willem II.
+The company grew to be the leading Dutch insurance company, opening its first foreign agency in Batavia (now Jakarta) in 1857 and reaching branches across 139 locations worldwide by 1900.
+It later changed its name to De Nederlanden van 1845.

 Two decades later, in 1863, the life insurance company Nationale Levensverzekerings Bank ("National Life Insurance Bank") was founded in Rotterdam.
-These two insurance companies made multiple acquisitions, and in 1963 merged to form the Nationale-Nederlanden insurance company.
-Nationale-Nederlanden expanded significantly during the 1970s and 1980s.
+From 1932, the two companies cooperated on group insurance and pension insurance, and in 1938 De Nederlanden van 1845 acquired its first foreign insurer, De Vaderlandsche in Belgium.
+During World War II, the offices of both companies were bombed and 46 employees were killed.
+The two firms merged on 3 April 1963, to form Nationale-Nederlanden, combining the country's largest insurer with its second-largest.
+The new group expanded significantly internationally during the 1970s and 1980s, introducing its iconic orange N logo in 1970.
+In 1986, Nationale-Nederlanden expanded its portfolio to include the banking sector, becoming the sole owner of the struggling mortgage bank Westland-Utrecht Hypotheekbank.